askthecode/documentation/docs/features/search/search-code.md

 ### Overview

-The Github Repository Search functionality is a feature designed to enhance interactions with Github repositories.
+The Search Code functionality is a feature designed to enhance interactions with Github repositories.
 By leveraging the Github Search, it provides more precise results when users specify particular entities such as a class, method, file etc. Unlike the base version of the plugin, which returns the entire repository structure to ChatGPT, this feature narrows down the results based on user input, ensuring more relevant and accurate responses.

 ### Search Hits and Contextual Analysis